davpin/cf-SpringBootTrader/README.md

 The workshops follow a series of exercises, or labs, and you can find links to the guides for these exercises below.

 #Architecture
-The system is composed of 4 microservices.
+The system is composed of 4 microservices plus a Registry Server (can also be considered a microservice).
 The relationship between the microservices is illustrated below.

 ![architecture](/docs/microservices_relationship.png)